lwb4/tadpole/README.md

 3. Use the provided `make.sh` script to build for Mac, iOS, Linux, Android, and Emscripten.
 4. Open up the generated project files, found under the `xplat` directory.

+When building for Emscripten, you will likely want to run `source ./make.sh browser` rather than just `./make.sh browser`, because installing EMSDK adds the Emscripten toolchain to your PATH.
+Without the `source` preceding the command name, changes to your PATH won't persist after the command finishes running.

 On Windows, follow these steps:

 1. Clone this repo recursively.